rafilevy/virtual_agronomist/README.md

 The timing translator is used to standardise crop timing names.
 It does this by grouping equivalent timing names together, within each crop.
 The translation.csv file is comma-separated.
 For each crop’s translation table, multiple rows are used.
 The information for each crop is:
 -   1 unique Crop Name
 -   1 or more lists of equivalent timings
---  The first name should be unique within this crop --  Each timing name is separated by a comma
+⋅⋅⋅The first name should be unique within this crop ⋅⋅⋅Each timing name is separated by a comma
 -   1 or more values for this category - (e.g. spring wheat| winter wheat| spring beans)

 Each crop’s translation table is therefore represented by 2 or more lines.
 Translation tables should be separated by a blank line.
 Below is an example of timing tables for winter wheat and spring wheat.